ehimze007/MDN-Image-Gallery-Assessment-/README.md

 # MDN-Image-Gallery-Assessment-

-Here is the source code for the completion of the Image Gallery Assessment on Mozilla Development Network.
+Here is the source code for my completion of the Image Gallery Assessment on Mozilla Development Network.